Zokelion/ngx-bootstrap-treeview/README.md

 The name might be quite confusing but at the moment, there is not any [ngx-bootstrap](https://www.npmjs.com/package/ngx-bootstrap) component involved in this plugin.
 At first I thought I'd need it, then realised I could do everything, at least until now, without using it and I'll try to keep everything going this way.

+## Warning

+For those who are already using this even though it's under development, this package will move to @zokelion/ngx-bootstrap-treeview or maybe @zokelion/ngx-fontawesome-treeview since it relies more on font-awesome than bootstrap right now, not sure how it will evolve though.
+Anyway, the final name will be displayed here as of 0.2.9 and 0.3.0 will introduce the option to give an Array<Tree> instead of a simple tree (currently #1 thing I want to do).
+This is probably the most blocking issue right now for many use cases so I'll consider fixing it fast.

 ## Things I want to add

 -   Boxes to select/unselect an entire branch